PseudoDevs/IamGhost/README.md

-Last updated: 2024-04-02 17:18:06
+Last updated: 2024-04-02 17:18:39
-Random Quote: Argue for your limitations, and sure enough they're yours. - Richard Bach
+Random Quote: But at any rate, the point is that God is what nobody admits to being, and everybody really is. - Alan Watts